 What does our Governing Body do?

 To be fully involved in the life of the school, governors aim to visit the school whilst it is in full swing for formal occasions as well as informally.
 At times and with staff, we may speak with children about their experiences or visit classrooms to see some aspect of the School Development Plan in practice.
+We will also collect the views of our parents and carers, as well as information from performance data, attendance, the finances and external consultants so we are able to make informed evaluations and take appropriate actions to ensure our school is a great place for our children to be.
 These visits enable us to gain important background knowledge about the daily life and working of the school.

 Being a school governor is a demanding but very rewarding role.
 We are all volunteers and give willingly of our time and abilities to support the school and help staff deliver the best possible education for every child.